 In some cases, your land use is already permitted and you need us to sign off on your building permit.

-In that case, we will review to make sure you already meet our requirements.
+In that case, we will do a Transportation Compatibility Assessment to make sure you already meet our requirements.
 If so, we’ll sign off on your permit.

 If not, we’ll review your application the same way we review land use applications.
 We may have conditions you will need to meet before we sign off.